Citizen Kane: Hearst's response

 Hearst's attacks against Welles went beyond attempting to suppress the film.
 Welles said that while he was on his post-filming lecture tour a police detective approached him at a restaurant and advised him not to go back to his hotel.
 A 14-year-old girl had reportedly been hidden in the closet of his room, and two photographers were waiting for him to walk in.
 Knowing he would be jailed after the resulting publicity, Welles did not return to the hotel but waited until the train left town the following morning.
-"But that wasn't Hearst," Welles said, "that was a hatchet man from the local Hearst paper who thought he would advance himself by doing it."

 In March 1941, Welles directed a Broadway version of Richard Wright's Native Son (and, for luck, used a "Rosebud" sled as a prop).
 Native Son received positive reviews, but Hearst-owned papers used the opportunity to attack Welles as a communist.
 The Hearst papers vociferously attacked Welles after his April 1941 radio play, "His Honor, the Mayor", produced for The Free Company radio series on CBS.

 Welles described his chance encounter with Hearst in an elevator at the Fairmont Hotel on the night Citizen Kane opened in San Francisco.
 Hearst and Welles's father were acquaintances, so Welles introduced himself and asked Hearst if he would like to come to the opening.
 Hearst did not respond.
 "As he was getting off at his floor, I said, 'Charles Foster Kane would have accepted.'
 No reply", recalled Welles.
 "And Kane would have, you know.
 That was his style—just as he finished Jed Leland's bad review of Susan as an opera singer."

 In 1945, Hearst journalist Robert Shaw wrote that the film got "a full tide of insensate fury" from Hearst papers, "then it ebbed suddenly.
 With one brain cell working, the chief realized that such hysterical barking by the trained seals would attract too much attention to the picture.
 But to this day the name of Orson Welles is on the official son-of-a-bitch list of every Hearst newspaper".